-Game schedules are available in the Athletic Department and on the College website.
+Game schedules are available on the College website.
 Peru State students who have paid the Student Event Fee each semester are eligible for free admission to all home games with the exception of post-season events.

 CAMPUS ACTIVITIES BOARD (CAB)